-The original intention of developers of 4WD technology was not for their vehicles to be driven over hard terrain in the outdoors for the pure enjoyment of it: they were much more utilitarian in their endeavours.
-Four-wheel drive technology was designed to allow automobiles to navigate harsh terrain inaccessible by two-wheel drive vehicles.
-Contrary to what we might think today, 4WD was also intended to help reduce wear and tear on public roads: perhaps by allowing drivers to avoid them altogether.
+The original intention of the developers of 4WD technology was not for their vehicles to be driven over rough terrain for the pure enjoyment of it: they were much more utilitarian in their endeavours.
+Four-wheel drive technology was designed to allow automobiles to navigate harsh terrain, inaccessible by two-wheel drive vehicles.
+Contrary to what we might think today, 4WD was also intended to help reduce wear and tear on public roads; perhaps by allowing drivers to avoid them altogether.

-The first four wheel drive car powered by the internal combustion engine was the Spyker 60 H.P.
-The car was also the first to use a six cylinder engine and was developed by two Dutchman: brothers Hendrik-Jan and Jacobus Spijker.
+The first four wheel drive car was the Spyker 60 H.P which was powered by an internal combustion engine.
+The car was also the first to use a six cylinder engine and was developed by two Dutchmen: brothers Hendrik-Jan and Jacobus Spijker.

-As technology progressed it was applied to both civilian and military vehicles, the advantages these vehicles experienced being a greater low end power (power in low gears) and torque: the turning force applied to a vehicle’s wheels by the drive train.
+As the technology progressed, it was applied to both civilian and military vehicles.
+The advantages these vehicles experienced were greater low end power (power in low gears) and torque: the turning force applied to a vehicle’s wheels by the drive train.